Updated June 2026

 5. Executive, compliance, or finance officer

 The D&E, CCO, and CFO exams are role-specific to firm leadership.
 They are not entry-level credentials.
-Candidates writing these exams typically hold existing registrations and are taking on a new designated function.
+Candidates writing these typically hold existing registrations and are taking on a new designated function.
 Review CIRO's Proficiency Model transition rules if you held an equivalent designation under the pre-2026 framework.

 Common questions